Reopening of QICSS laboratories

 Mandatory training: Prior to arriving on campus each individual must read the mandatory directives and view the training videos.
 They are available here.

 Self-evaluation: Each individual must complete a self-evaluation form prior to arriving at the laboratory.
 You can access the form here, or on Minerva in the "Personal" menu.
 Individuals who do not have access to Minerva must print out and present a duly completed document.

-Laboratory access: Use your McGill ID to enter Peterson Hall.
-If you do not have a McGill ID, contact the analyst who is on-site by email or by phone in order to get into the building, by email at [email protected] or [email protected], by phone at 514-398-2703.
+Laboratory access: Use your McGill ID card or your assigned blank card to enter Peterson Hall.
+If you do not have a McGill ID card or blank card, contact the analyst who is on-site by email or by phone in order to get into the building, by email at [email protected] or [email protected], by phone at 514-398-2703.